Skip to main content

 Using Kernel Boot in Nitrux

-Kernel Boot is designed to be highly autonomous.
+Kernel Boot is highly autonomous.

 Commands: